Computing the matrix exponential and the Cholesky factor of a related finite horizon Gramian: Controllable subspace of the approximated Gramian

 The discussion has hitherto been centred on controlling the error.
 However, another important aspect is the rank properties of the Gramian.
 The pair $(A, B)$ is said to be completely controllable if the controllability matrix

-is of full rank, which is equivalent to the Gramian being of full rank \citep{Anderson2007}.
-In fact, $\mathcal{C}(A, B)$ and $G(A, B)$ share nullspace.
+is of full rank, which is equivalent to the Gramian being of full rank \cite{Anderson2007}.
+In fact, $\mathcal{C}(A, B)$ and $G(A, B)$ have the same range, the so-called controllable subspace.
 From the perspective of applications in control and estimation it thus interesting to investigate whether the method produces an approximation, $\widehat{G}$, that mathematically reproduces the controllability properties of $(A, B)$.
-It follows from the variation of constants representation \eqref{eq:gramian-approximation} and \eqref{eq:initial-cholesky}, that the computed Gramian may be written as $\widehat{G} = \widehat{\mathcal{C}}_{q, s} \widehat{\mathcal{C}}_{q, s}^*$ with
+There is also a practical interest in such an investigation.
+Namely, even if $G$ is computed up to unit round-off in the forward sense, this need not be the case for the Cholesky factor due to the squaring $U^* U$.
+Consider for instance $U_0 \in \mathbb{R}^{(n-1)\times n}$ and a unit vector $e$, and define

+Then $U_2^* U_2 - U_1^* U_1 = 2^{-54} e e^*$, which is a negligible difference in double precision.
+However, the difference in the entries of $U_1$ and $U_2$ is not.
+Therefore, taking controllability into account is a hedge against unnecessary loss of numerical rank in the approximated Cholesky factor.